DEEksha-ux/Amazon-clone-website/README.md

 # Amazon-clone
-This is a clone of the official global website of Amazon made using HTML
+This is a clone of the official global website of Amazon made using HTML and CSS <br>
+Author: Deeksha Garg